-What Kind of Content Actually Makes People Book a Call With a Coach or Consultant?
+What Kind of Content Actually Makes People Book a Call (Not Just Like or Follow)?

 I once worked with a consultant whose content went mini‑viral in her niche.